top of page

 DOES THIS PROCESS MEAN WE NEED TO MINE FOR THE ROCKS?

 Not yet.
 Olivine is the most abundant mineral on earth.
-It’s true that most of it is still underground but it’s on the order of trillions of tonnes.
-Today, there is a huge amount of olivine-rich rock already on or being brought to Earth’s surface through other mining activities (for rare earth metals for example).
-It is seen as a low-value waste-rock material, commonly used as roading aggregate or in steel production.
-As an example of accessible volume, in NZ alone already around 1⁄2 million tonnes of olivine is being extracted each year from just one existing operation.
+It’s true that most of it is still underground but it’s in the order of trillions of tonnes.
+Today, there is a huge amount of olivine-rich rock already on or being brought to Earth’s surface through other mining activities (rare earth metals mining for example).
+Olivine is viewed as a low-value waste-rock material, commonly used as roading aggregate or in steel production.
+As an example of accessible volume, in NZ alone around 1⁄2 million tonnes of olivine is being extracted each year from just one existing operation.
 So the good news is that there is no need to break new ground for at least the next five years.

 WHEN WILL THIS TECHNOLOGY BE RUNNING AT AN INDUSTRIAL SCALE?